-When applying for accommodation students are advised the Residences offer accommodation on the basis of a fixed term contract.
+When applying for accommodation students are advised the Residences offer accommodation on the basis of a fixed term Student Licence.
 This information is contained in the Residences Accommodation Guide, Accommodation Application form, and on the Accommodation Web Site.
 Depending on the type of accommodation the contract period will be 19 weeks, 20 weeks, 39 weeks, 40 weeks, 42 weeks or 51 weeks.

 The absence of a signed agreement does not materially affect the relationship between the student and the Residences.
 A contract is formed by the making of an offer and the student accepting the offer.
 The act of accepting keys and moving in proves the existence of a contractual relationship and does not have to be evidenced by a signed agreement.

 Please note that guidance on this page is for University of Liverpool owned accommodation only.
 If you are a resident with one of our Preferred Private Providers, you are subject to their own Terms and Conditions.
 We strongly recommend you read and understadn these thoroughly before deciding to enter an agreement as they are often less flexible than the University of Liverpool Student Licence.

 How do I request to terminate my Student Licence?

 You can submit a termination request through Liverpool Life.
 Log in, and head to the Accommodation page.
 Once here, click on the 'requests' tab and you will be able to submit your request.

 Please give as much information as possible so the Accommodation Team can assist with your request.

 Read through the below information to determine if you are eligable for early release.